Wireless Communications of the German Army in World War II: Armoured force communications

 FuSpr.f: A mid-band HF transceiver.
 It operated in the 19,990 to 21,470 kHz (19.99-21.47 MHz) frequency range with a transmission power of 5 Watts.
 It was used with antenna of either 1.4 to 2.0 metres antenna.
 It was used for by observation teams of the Sturmartillerie to communicate with artillery units.
 Range 5 km AM voice.

 Infantry Equipment

 The German-army-issued infantry radios in two main series.
-The "Backpack" or Torn series and the field or Feld series.
+The "Backpack" or Torn (Tornister) series and the field or Feld series.